Skip to main content

 D3 versus D2: Vitamin D3 (cholecalciferol) and vitamin D2 (ergocalciferol) both raise serum 25(OH)D, but they are not equivalent.
 D3 is the form naturally produced in human skin upon UVB exposure; D2 is derived from fungi and plant sources.
 Head-to-head randomised trials consistently show that D3 raises serum 25(OH)D more effectively — by approximately 87% — and maintains those levels for longer after supplementation stops, due to a longer half-life and greater potency in the hepatic conversion step.
 For over-the-counter supplementation, D3 (cholecalciferol) is the appropriate choice.

 Why K2 matters: Vitamin D3 substantially increases intestinal calcium absorption.
-In a state of adequate vitamin D, significantly more dietary calcium enters circulation.
-The question then becomes: where does it go?
 Vitamin K2 — specifically the MK-7 form — is the cofactor required to activate two critical proteins: osteocalcin (which incorporates calcium into bone matrix) and matrix Gla protein (which prevents calcium from depositing in arterial walls and soft tissue).
-Without adequate K2, the increased calcium absorption driven by D3 supplementation has an uncertain destination.
 The D3-K2 combination is supported by a mechanistically coherent body of evidence, and the combination is particularly relevant for anyone supplementing above 2,000 IU/day.

 A daily intake of 100–200 mcg of K2 as MK-7 alongside your vitamin D3 dose is the supplementation strategy supported by the current evidence.
 People on anticoagulant medications (warfarin in particular) should consult their doctor before taking K2, as it can influence clotting factor activity.